SDiCesare/PokecrystalPvP/README.md

 # PokecrystalPvP

+This project was realized thanks to the repository [pret/pokecrystal](https://github.com/pret/pokecrystal) which contains the pokemon crystal didassembly.

 ## The Project

 The idea of this program is to receive data from a modified rom of pokemon crystal during a battle, and send back the